 As the days become colder and winter approaches, the ski season beckons but about 40 cross country (XC) ski areas are no longer waiting for the snow to fly to begin their ski season because they’ve invested in snowmaking, just like their alpine ski area cousins.

 More and more XC ski areas are investing in snowmaking.
 Trapp Family Lodge steeped in tradition in Stowe, VT is included in this ever increasing list of XC ski resort snowmakers.
-The list of XC ski area operators that produce machine-made snow includes for example, Rikert Nordic Center, Craftsbury Outdoor Center, Sleepy Hollow Inn, and Mountain Top Resort, in VT; Adventure Center at Waterville Valley, Bretton Woods Nordic Center, Great Glen Trails and Gunstock Mountain in NH, and Pineland Farms in ME; Weston Ski Track in MA; the Olympic Sports Complex in Lake Placid, NY; Cross Country Ski Headquarters in MI; Breckenridge Nordic Center and Frisco Nordic Center in CO; and Royal Gorge in CA.
+The list of XC ski area operators that produce machine-made snow includes for example, Rikert Nordic Center, Craftsbury Outdoor Center, Sleepy Hollow Inn, and Mountain Top Resort, in VT; Adventure Center at Waterville Valley, Bretton Woods Nordic Center, Great Glen Trails and Gunstock Mountain in NH, and Pineland Farms in ME; Weston Ski Track in MA; the Olympic Sports Complex in Lake Placid, NY; Cross Country Ski Headquarters in MI; Breckenridge Nordic Center and Frisco Nordic Center in CO.